 Q. Will my relatives be able to ensure the smooth running of my business if I become incapable of making decisions or am out of the country?

 A. Without a Lasting Power of Attorney your relatives will be unable to take decisions on your behalf to ensure the efficient running of your business.

-Contact us to find out how to quickly and easily put in place Lasting Powers of Attorney to legally appoint someone to look after your financial affairs, property, health and welfare and business should you lose capacity through illness or injury.
+Contact us at 0208 568 9602 or firstname.lastname@example.org to arrange a free Zoom call to discuss your needs with £50 off Lasting Power of Attorney and find out how quickly and easily you can put in place Lasting Powers of Attorney to legally appoint someone to look after your financial affairs, property, health and welfare and business should you lose capacity through illness or injury.